Jack-Works/ttypescript-browser-like-import-transformer/README.md

 ## Use cases

+### Use with classic UMD dependencies

+The default config of this transformer is "UMD" mode.
+All bare imports will be translated to a "UMD import". (e.g. `import React from "react"` becomes `const React = globalThis.React`).
+Then add a regular script tag to load React UMD.

 ### Use with Webpack

 Here is [a template repo](https://github.com/Jack-Works/ttsc-browser-import-template) to help you use this transformer with Webpack.
 In this repo, all node style import is imported in [a single file](https://github.com/Jack-Works/ttsc-browser-import-template/blob/master/dependencies.js) and packed by Webpack.
 Rest of the source code never get handled by Webpack but emitted by [ttypescript](https://github.com/cevek/ttypescript) (a enhanced typescript cli that allows you to specify transformer programmatically).